lafonsecallorca/website_one/README.md

 <h1>My First Website</h1>

 <p>Welcome to my first website!
-This project is a simple web application built using Python and Flask.
+This project is a simple notes web application built using Python and Flask.
 It includes user authentication, login/logout functionality, and the ability to sign up for a new account.
 The project also uses SQLAlchemy for database management.</p>

 <h3>Features</h3>
 <ul>